Castle Pines, CO

 I switched my major to Horticulture to finish out my undergraduate degree, and obtained a job with the USDA.
 I was located at the National Laboratory of Genetic Resource Preservation on the CSU campus, and my position was as a Biological Technician in the Seed Longevity and RNA Analysis lab.

-Genetics and diversity of sorghum carotenoid concentrations during grain development and storage
+Genetics and diversity of sorghum carotenoid concentrations during grain development, storage, and cooking

 Work in an industry breeding program that focuses on nutritional traits.
 Focus on business aspects and hurdles to get biofortified products to consumers.